Generalized Self-Concordant Functions: A Recipe for Newton-Type Methods: Generalized self-concordant minimization

 Conceptually, the two-phase option of Algorithm~\ref{alg:Newton_alg} requires the smallest eigenvalue of $\nabla^2{f}(\xb^k)$ to terminate Phase 1.
 However, switching from Phase~1 to Phase~2 can be done automatically allowing some tolerance in the step-size $\tau_k$.
 Indeed, the step-size $\tau_k$ given by \eqref{eq:step_size} converges to $1$ as $k\to\infty$.
 Hence, when $\tau_k$ is closed to $1$, e.g., $\tau_k \geq 0.9$, we can automatically set it to $1$ and remove the computation of $\lambda_k$ to reduce the computational time.

 In the one-phase option, we can always perform only Phase~1 until achieving an $\varepsilon$-optimal solution as shown in Theorem~\ref{th:damped_step_NT}.
-Therefore, the per-iteration complexity of Algorithm~\ref{alg:Newton_alg} is $\mathcal{O}(p^3) + \mathcal{O}(p)$ in the worst case.
+Therefore, the per-iteration complexity of Algorithm~\ref{alg:Newton_alg} is $\mathcal{O}(p^3) + \mathcal{O}(p)$ in the worst-case.
 A careful implementation of conjugate gradient methods with a warm-start can significantly reduce this per-iteration computation complexity.

 \begin{remark}[\textbf{Inexact Newton methods}] We can allow Algorithm~\ref{alg:Newton_alg} to compute the Newton direction $\ntdir^k$ approximately.
 In this case, we approximately solve the symmetric positive definite system \eqref{alg_1:cpt}.
 By an appropriate choice of stopping criterion, we can still prove convergence of Algorithm~\ref{alg:Newton_alg} under inexact computation of $\ntdir^k$.
 For instance, the following criterion is often used in inexact Newton methods \cite{Deuflhard2006}, but defined via the local dual norm of $f$: